-The DSL will have the appropriate status and authority to carry out the duties of the post.
+The DSL will have the appropriate status, authority, and time to carry out the duties of the post.

 The DSL and any alternate DSLs should liaise with the local authority and work with other agencies in line with Working Together to Safeguard Children.